How to Check Whether Your Web Connection's Secure

 So, how can you make sure you're using a secure connection?
 Unfortunately this relies on websites supporting the ability to do so, though fortunately it's easy to check!
 In your web browser (the software you use to see websites), just look for a padlock or the text "https" (and not just "http") in the address bar at the top of the browser.

 The good news is that now more than 60% of web traffic is securable.
 In other words, most web browsing can be done over an encrypted connection.
-However, not all websites send you to their secure version by default, so we recommend a browser extension called HTTPS Everywhere that forces a secure connection when there's one available.
+However, not all websites send you to their secure version by default, so we recommend using our mobile app and browser extension which, along with other privacy features, automatically forces a secure connection when there's one available.

 For more privacy advice, follow us on Twitter & get our privacy crash course.